| IMPORTANT WARNING

 Lisdexamfetamine comes as a capsule to be taken by mouth.
 It is usually taken once a day in the morning with or without food.
 Take lisdexamfetamine at around the same time every day.
 Do not take lisdexamfetamine in the late afternoon or evening because it may cause difficulty falling asleep or staying asleep.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take lisdexamfetamine exactly as directed.

-You may swallow the capsule whole, or you may open the capsule, sprinkle the entire contents into a glass of water, and stir to dissolve.
-Drink the mixture right away.
+You may swallow the capsule whole, or you may open the capsule, sprinkle the entire contents into yogurt, a glass of water, or orange juice.
+Stir to dissolve and swallow the mixture right away.
 Do not store the mixture for future use, and do not divide the contents of one capsule into more than one dose.